 Concert Photography Lesson 4

-In the previous weeks, we have to look at the mechanics of shooting a show, today we will go through the entire workflow for a single days shoot.
+In the previous weeks, we looked at the mechanics of shooting a show.
+Today, we will go through the entire workflow for a single day’s shoot.

-A shoot day always begins a day or two before you have to go shoot.
-This is the time where you research the bands that you will be shooting.
-The research can be skipped if you have shot the band before but I tend to do this for all the bands I work for.
-I usually will search for videos on YouTube, for any band that I will work with, and I will watch as many of their live shows that I can.
+A shoot day always begins a day or two before the actual shoot.
+This is the time when you research the bands you will be photographing.
+The research can be skipped if you have shot the band before, but I tend to do this for all the bands I work with.
+I usually search for videos on YouTube for any band I will be working with, and I watch as many of their live shows as I can.

-We have to shoot, edit and deliver photos quickly now in the music photography industry, so having good file management is critical to being successful.
+In the music photography industry, we have to shoot, edit, and deliver photos quickly, so good file management is critical to being successful.
 You may be able to take the best music shots of all time, but if you deliver them late, no one will care or pay for them.
 Time is money, time is money, time is money.
 Never forget this.
-Once you have prepared this, then it is time to move on to the next step.
+Once you have prepared everything, it is time to move on to the next step.

-The next step is to charge your batteries for all your cameras and format all your memory cards.
-Make sure you format your cards before you go to the show.
-You don’t have time to do this at the show.
+The next step is to charge the batteries for all your cameras and format all your memory cards.
+Make sure you format your cards before you go to the show; you won’t have time to do this at the show.
 If you get into the habit of preparing your camera before a show, it will become second nature to you very soon.

 After all of this, you need to clean your lens and pack your bag.
-Triple check that you pack your earplugs in your bag.
-They are the most important piece of equipment that you can take with you.
+Triple-check that you pack your earplugs in your bag; they are the most important piece of equipment you can take with you.

 Once the day of the show arrives, make sure you get to the venue early.
 You can to collect your pass and get into the pit to look at the lighting setup.